theredchang/COMP2156_Group45_Assignment/README.md

 ---

 ## 🌳 Branching Strategy
-🔹 Each member has their own branch, named using this format:
+📌 Each member has their own branch, named using this format:
-The workflow is defined in:
 ```bash
 STUDENTID-Name
 ```
-🔹 All changes must be merged into the main branch via Pull Requests (PRs).
+🔹 All changes must be merged into the main branch via pull requests.

 ---